mayankchetan/remoteOpenFASTplotter/README.md

    - Choose display option (Overlay Files or Separate Files)
    - Click "Update Plot" to generate visualizations

+5. Perform FFT Analysis:
+   - Switch to the FFT Analysis tab
+   - Configure FFT parameters (averaging method, windowing, etc.)
+   - Add frequency annotations to mark important resonances or harmonics
+   - Click "Calculate FFT" to generate FFT plots

-5. Export and share:
+6. Export and share:
    - Click "Export Plot as HTML" to download a standalone HTML file
+   - Click "Export FFT as HTML" to download FFT results
-   - Share the HTML file with others (no software needed to view)
+   - Share the HTML files with others (no software needed to view)

 ## Testing with Example Files